keludso/QDotP/README.md

 # kdotP: FEM k·p / Poisson Solver for Quantum Dot Heterostructures

-## 1. Introduction

 `kdotP` is a Python-based finite-element simulation package for semiconductor quantum-dot heterostructures.
 The package is designed to solve the electrostatic potential of realistic gate-defined devices and use this potential as an input to multiband k·p Hamiltonian calculations.

+---

+## 1. Introduction

+`kdotP` provides a simulation workflow for gate-defined semiconductor quantum dots.
+The main goal of the package is to connect device-scale electrostatics with quantum-mechanical band-structure calculations.

-The main workflow begins with a Gmsh-generated device mesh.
-The mesh is read into a `Device` object, where physical regions are assigned material properties such as Ge, SiGe, or Al₂O₃.
-The nonlinear Poisson equation is then solved on the full device geometry using gate voltage boundary conditions.
+The workflow begins with a Gmsh-generated device mesh.
+The mesh is read into a `Device` object, where physical regions are assigned material properties such as Ge, SiGe, or Al2O3.
+The nonlinear Poisson equation is then solved on the full device geometry using gate-voltage boundary conditions.
 After the electrostatic potential is obtained, the active quantum-dot region is extracted as a submesh.
 The electrostatic potential is mapped onto this submesh and used in the 4-band, 6-band, or 8-band k·p Hamiltonian solver.

 This package is intended for research-level simulations of Ge/SiGe and related strained semiconductor quantum-dot systems.
 It can be used to study electrostatic confinement, strain effects, magnetic-field dependence, heavy-hole/light-hole mixing, eigenenergies, and quantum-dot probability densities.